Melaka Gateway

 Reactions

-In 2017, Chief Minister of Malacca, Idris Haron said he was serious in developing the state into a nautical gem of this region and could no longer tolerate any hiatus in proposed development projects laid by interested developers.
-The Kristang community at the Portuguese Settlement however said that they were not consulted by this project.
-The Portuguese community has been protesting the project ever since they found out about it.
-In May 2018, 200 villagers participated in a demonstration outside of the KAJ Development's office.
+In 2017, Chief Minister of Malacca, Idris Haron, said he was serious in developing the state into a nautical gem and could no longer tolerate any hiatus in proposed development projects created by interested developers.

 Forbes described Malaysian Prime Minister Mahathir Mohamad as the "strongest opponent of Melaka Gateway".
-Mahathir said of the project "We are very concerned because in the first place we don’t need any extra harbor."
+Mahathir said of the project, "We are very concerned because in the first place we don't need any extra harbor."

-In March 2023, Transport Minister Anthony Loke announced that the project may be revived in discussions with the State government.
+In March 2023, Transport Minister Anthony Loke announced that the project may be revived in discussions with the state government.

 See also